 The Wrap Dress

 Diane Von Furstenberg’s legacy is the wrap dress made in printed jersey.
 These dresses are versatile, flattering, and easy to pack for a trip.
 I don’t own a DVF one but have a few others from various brands that I wear repeatedly.
-I like to have a slip with mine so that I don’t have to worry about exposure.
+I like to wear a slip under mine so that I don’t have to worry about exposure.

-For a feminine, romantic look, Anthropologie has a number of floral print, ruffle-trimmed dresses that are lovely for spring.
-I couldn’t pick a favorite even if I tried, so take a look at my pins for several dresses that I have my eye on.
+For a feminine, romantic look, Anthropologie always has beautiful floral wrap dresses that are lovely for spring.
+I couldn’t pick a favorite even if I tried, so take a look at my pins for several dresses that I have my eye on!

 Skirts and Pants

 With the relentless snow this year, I’m still wearing the shawl collar jacket that I wrote about a month ago.
 If you’re in a warmer truly spring climate, there are several kimono style toppers online and in stores.
 I received one in one of my Box of Style orders, but I have never worn it out because it feels so much like a robe.
 To make sure your kimono is perfect for public viewing, find one that isn’t sheer.
-This embroidered kimono from Zara has some structure and beautiful details.
+This Eileen Fisher tweed kimono jacket has some structure and beautiful lines.